Anujchaudharyy2/Grofers_Store_Analysis_using_Excel/README.md

 # Insights

+### Highest Sales and Order
+March has the highest Sales and Order
 ### Gender Analysis:
 Women are more likely to buy compared to men (~65% of purchases).
 ### State Contribution: